ghrlt/kard-private-api/README.md

-# A private API for Kard ban interaction
+# A private API for Kard bank interaction

 I did this by accident, I wanted to do a private api of my Wiz lamp but I haven't succeeded yet. and so, I wanted to look at my bank app..